Memory Loader

 The loader contains a Loader Address Register (LAR) onboard.
 Similar to the data switches, the outputs of the LAR are connected to the data bus using a 74LS245 bus transceiver.
 The inputs of the LAR are connected to the eight data switches and are loaded when the SET button is pressed.

 The LAR is implemented using two 4-bit counters.
 If the Address Increment switch is set to ON, the LAR will increment at the end of each operation.
+This feature greatly speeds up manual memory loading, because a new address does not need to be keyed in for each memory byte.

 The Ben Eater SAP-1 RAM design uses multiplexers to select either the bus or a set of dip switches to load the RAM and Memory Address Register (MAR).

 The SAP-Plus Memory Loader takes a different approach.
 When active, the Loader disables the Microcode ROMs and generates its own control signals.
-By asserting a Write MAR or Write RAM signal, the Memory Loader can put a value on the data bus and the next CLK pulse will load the bus value into the MAR or RAM.
+By asserting a Write MAR (WMAR) or Write RAM (WRAM) signal, the Memory Loader can put a value on the data bus and the next CLK pulse will load the bus value into the MAR or RAM.

-A flip-flop toggles between Write MAR (WMAR) and Write RAM (WRAM) state.
+A flip-flop toggles between the Write MAR (WMAR) and Write RAM (WRAM) state.
 In the Write MAR state, the WMAR signal is asserted and the outputs of the LAR are placed in the system data bus.
 When the Clock button is pressed, the WMAR signal causes the data from the LAR to be clocked into the MAR.

 In the Write RAM state, the WRAM signal is asserted and the outputs of the eight Data switches are placed on the system data bus.
 When the Clock button is pressed, the WRAM signal causes the data from the switches to be clocked into the RAM at the current MAR address.